What is the lifecycle of a dispute?

 Note

-Disputes go through a few phases before they’re resolved.
+Disputes go through the following few phases before they’re resolved.

 1. Report

-You can file a dispute directly from the transaction details page.
-Select the transaction you’d like to dispute then tap dispute.
+You can file a dispute directly from a transaction’s detail page.
+Select the transaction you’d like to dispute, and then select dispute.

-Our card processor uses the information from your report to perform an investigation and reach out to the merchant.
-If your initial report doesn’t include all the details that were requested, a support agent will email you directly.
+Our card processor uses the information from your report to start an investigation and reach out to the merchant.
+The process of reaching out to the merchant to reverse the transaction is called a chargeback.
+A chargeback is not possible in all cases, so if our card processor is unable to process a chargeback, your dispute claim will be investigated.
+If your initial report doesn’t include all the required details, our support team will email you directly.

 1. Resolution